 While Robin and Nightwing tackle numerous Gotham losers like the Dog Bandits and the Ray-Gun Rider, Bruce and Jezebel go on a date at an expensive high-rise sushi house.
 Across the globe, Talia and Damian (who is now training with Merlyn) have been reading the tabloids intently and have come up with the conclusion that Jezebel is not to be trusted.
 And with a name like Jezebel, who can blame them?
-When the Ten-Eyed Man (!) interrupts the dinner date, Bruce goes ape-shit and beats the holy crap out of the supervillain in the kitchen.
+When the Ten-Eyed Man (!) interrupts the dinner date, Bruce goes ape-shit and beats the holy crap out of the super-villain in the kitchen.
 Away from the viewing public, Bruce questions Ten-Eyed Man about the Black Glove rumors that have been plaguing Gotham lately.
 However, Jezebel witnesses the whole beating and interrogation.
 Miss Jet now knows that Bruce is Batman!
-A+ story by, who else, Grant Morrison.
+A+ story by Grant Morrison.
 It has been said by just about everyone on the Internet that this is not the original Ten-Eyed Man and is a new character called The Fiend With Nine Eyes.
 My personal theory is that this is indeed the Ten-Eyed Man, minus a finger.
-There are also huge Jezebel spoilers which I could include here, but I won’t.
+There are also huge Jezebel spoilers that I could include here, but I won’t.

 –Batman #676-678 (“BATMAN R.I.P.”)

 Dr. Simon Hurt recruits the arch-enemies of the “Club of Heroes” (Le Bossu, Charlie Caligula, King Kraken, El Sombrero, Pierrot Lunaire, Scorpiana, and Swagman) into his Black Glove organization, announcing that Batman will soon be ruined forever.
-On the streets of Gotham, Batman and Robin apprehend a wannabe supervillain in a homemade costume known as the Green Vulture.
+On the streets of Gotham, Batman and Robin apprehend a wannabe super-villain in a homemade costume known as the Green Vulture.
 The Dynamic Duo returns home and Batman greets and kisses an open-armed Jezebel Jet inside Wayne Manor.
 (Bruce plays dumb to the fact that he knows Jez is evil).
 Afterward, Jez shows Bruce an invitation addressed to both of them, inviting the couple to attend a “Danse Macabre” on behalf of the Black Glove.
 Two days later, Batman is stabbed while fighting one of Le Bossu’s Gargoyle henchmen.
-The blade has been dosed with librium, which will make Batman more susceptible to the trigger phrase that Hurt post-hypnotically entered into his mind sixteen years ago.
+The blade has been dosed with Librium, which will make Batman more susceptible to the trigger phrase that Hurt post-hypnotically entered into his mind fourteen years ago.
 Back in the Batcave, Bruce tries to link the deceased John Mayhew with Simon Hurt and the Black Glove, but all he can find is an old movie entitled The Black Glove starring Mangrove Pierce and directed by Mayhew.
 While Alfred studies the film for clues, Bruce goes on a date with Jez.
-Downtown, Mayor Hady shares a secret dossier with Commissioner Gordon (which has been forged and leaked to the press by Hurt) which says outright that Thomas and Martha Wayne were maniacal drug addicts with a secret history.
+Downtown, Mayor Hady shares a secret dossier with Commissioner Gordon (which has been forged and leaked to the press by Hurt), which says outright that Thomas and Martha Wayne were maniacal drug addicts with a secret history.
 The dossier includes (faked) photos of Martha Wane shooting heroin with Thomas, Alfred, and Mayhew.
-The document, supposedly compiled by a missing private investigator decades ago, also insinuates that Martha had an affair with Alfred.
-SPOILER: The missing private investigator in question was actually an amnesiac time-traveling Bruce Wayne (!), but we will get to that later, kids.
+The document, supposedly compiled decades ago by a now long-missing private investigator, also insinuates that Martha had an affair with Alfred.
+(SPOILER: The missing private investigator in question was actually an amnesiac time-traveling Bruce Wayne (!), but we will get to that later, kids).
 Back to our narrative, in the Batcave, Bruce (still playing dumb to the fact that he now knows about Jez) chats with his lover.
-Jez refers to Bruce (as she does several times, and not just in this issue) as being in the range of thirty to forty-years-old.
+Jez refers to Bruce (as she does several times, not just in this issue) as being in the range of thirty to forty-years-old.
 Of course, Bruce should be in his late forties now, so Jez is very wrong about her boyfriend’s age.
 Anyway, Bruce turns to view the Bat-computer and his post-hypnotic trigger word is sprawled across the screen: “Zur-En-Arrh.”
 As Jez reads the word aloud, Bruce goes into convulsions.
 Alfred returns from the movie and is immediately attacked and beaten by Le Bossu, King Kraken, and Gargoyle henchmen who take control of the Batcave.
 Hurt then calmly enters, injects Bruce with heroin and crystal meth, and dumps him on the streets of Gotham.
 Elsewhere, Robin successfully escapes the clutches of Pierre Lunaire and Swagman, but Nightwing isn’t so lucky.
 Scorpiana and Charlie Caligula capture and beat Nightwing and then have him drugged and incarcerated at Arkham!
 In one foul swoop, Hurt has eliminated both Batman and Nightwing.
 The eccentric villain then dons Thomas Wayne’s old masquerade ball Bat-costume and sips champagne as he sits on his new throne inside the Batcave.
 Confused, intoxicated, and suffering from almost complete memory loss, Bruce stumbles through Gotham.
-Seeing a hallucination of “Honor Jackson,” a homeless man he once knew, Bruce re-gathers as much of his mind back as he can and sews together a patchwork, red and purple Bat-suit.
-Bruce comes alive with adrenaline and announces that he is the Batman of Zur-En-Arrh!
+Seeing a hallucination of “Honor Jackson,” a homeless man he once knew, Bruce re-gathers as much of his mind as he can.
+With the aid of pimp Lone-Eye Lincoln, Bruce sews together a patchwork red and purple Batman-suit.
+Bruce comes alive with a burst of adrenaline and announces that he is the “Batman of Zur-En-Arrh!”

-NOTE: Bruce, dressed as the Batman of Zur-En Arrh, begins an insane trek across Gotham.
+–REFERENCE: Bruce, dressed as the Batman of Zur-En Arrh, begins an insane trek across Gotham.
 The funnily clad Batman is photographed on a cell phone by some Hong Kong gang-bangers.
 Word gets out in Gotham’s underworld that Batman has gone crazy (as referenced in Robin Vol. 2 #176).

 –Batman #679-681 (“BATMAN R.I.P.”
 Continued…)